 Robert Allen Fine Art provides a counterpoint to the high-volume downtown studios, and is worth the extra walk up to Caledonia St. Allen cycles different works through the space every few weeks, and we like dropping by to see what theme he’ll cover.
 Don’t care for what’s there?
 Come back in a few weeks and your favorite painting of all time may be here; 301 Caledonia St., Sausalito CA 94965, Phone 415-331-2800

 Studio 333, a collection of collaborating artists, some of whom have studios on site.
 The mix here changes regularly, and this is also the venue for the “Why There are Words” poetry readings and other local literary events; 333 Caledonia St., Sausalito, CA 94965, Phone 415-331-8272

 Sausalito Art Galleries: Northern Sausalito

-Tapia Art Gallery, (formerly on Princess St. for 31+ years), Rosemary Tapia's watercolors and Bob Tapia's seascapes and abstract paitings in oil, shown by appointment.
-They're also very warm and welcoming people, which is good since I for one am hesitant to call and make an appointment to go to an art gallery since I don't know in advance that I'll buy anything and I don't have the budget to be a collector.
-Two of our editors have Rosemary's work hanging in our homes (see our section above on Changes in Sausalito for more info); 119 Lincoln Drive, Sausalito CA 94965, Phone 415-332-6177
+Tapia Art Gallery, (formerly on Princess St. for 31+ years), Rosemary Tapia’s watercolors and Bob Tapia’s seascapes and abstract paitings in oil, shown by appointment.
+They’re also very warm and welcoming people, which is good since I for one am hesitant to call and make an appointment to go to an art gallery since I don’t know in advance that I’ll buy anything and I don’t have the budget to be a collector.
+Nevertheless, they have always made me feel welcome, going back years before I started writing for OurSausalito.
+Phone 415-332-6177 to schedule an appointment.